 Right to Amend: You have the right to request that we amend your PHI that we created if you feel that the information is incorrect or incomplete.
 To request an amendment, you must submit the request in writing to our Privacy Officer.
 You must also provide reasoning to support your request.
 In addition, we may deny your request if you ask us to amend information that (1) was not created by us, unless the person or entity that created the information is no longer available to make the amendment; (2) is not part of the information kept by or for us; (3) is not part of the information which you would be permitted to inspect or copy; or (4) is accurate and complete.

 Right to Receive an Accounting of Disclosures: You have the right to request a record of certain disclosures of your PHI.

 Right to Receive a Paper Copy of this Notice: You have a right to receive a paper copy of our Notice of Privacy Practices.
-You may request a copy of this notice from the Admissions desk.
+You may request a copy of this notice from the Admissions desk, or print out the authorization form and bring it with you.
 The Notice is also posted on our website at www.conwayregional.org.